Growth of bilinear maps III: Decidability: Introduction

-It means we have established the relation of these problems to the problem of the growth rate of a bilinear system ($GRBS$).
-An interesting point is that using reductions of the same kind as the one for $JSR\le GRBS$ we can show that the problem for the growth rate does not become harder when multiple operators and multiple starting vectors are allowed.
+We have established the relation of these problems to the problem of the growth rate of a bilinear system ($\prob{GRBS}$).
+An interesting point is that using reductions of the same kind as the one for $\prob{JSR}\le \prob{GRBS}$ we can show that the problem for the growth rate does not become harder when multiple operators and multiple starting vectors are allowed.
 This was first remarked by Rosenfeld in \cite{rosenfeld2022undecidable}.
-Let us call it the joint growth rate of a bilinear system ($JGRBS$).
+Let us call it the joint growth rate of a bilinear system ($\prob{JGRBS}$).
 In total, we have

-where $A<B$ means $A\le B$ but we do not have $B\le A$, and $A=B$ means $A\le B$ and $B\le A$, that is each of $A,B$ is reducible to the other, i.e. they are Turing equivalent.
+where $A<B$ means $A\le B$ but we do not have $B\le A$, and $A=B$ means $A\le B$ and $B\le A$, that is each of $A,B$ is reducible to the other, i.e., they are Turing equivalent.

-Note that we still do not yet have a natural reduction from $GRBS$ to $JSR$ as the one for $JSR\le GRBS$.
-Such a reduction is very desirable with some consequences, as discussed in Section \ref{sec:applications}.
+Note that we still do not yet have a natural reduction from $\prob{GRBS}$ to $\prob{JSR}$ as the one for $\prob{JSR}\le \prob{GRBS}$.
+Such a reduction is very desirable with some consequences, as discussed in Section~\ref{sec:applications}.

 In \cite{rosenfeld2022undecidable} Rosenfeld asks the following question: Suppose the coefficients of $*$ and the entries of $s$ have no condition on the signs (they can even be complex), then is the problem of checking if the system can produce a zero vector decidable?
-A negative answer is given in Theorem \ref{thm:undecidable-mortal}.
-It uses almost the same construction as the one for $JSR\le GRBS$ but reduces the problem of checking the mortality of a pair of matrices instead.
+A negative answer is given in Theorem~\ref{thm:undecidable-mortal}.
+The problem to be reduced is checking the mortality of a pair of matrices.

-Since the reduction for $JSR\le GRBS$ is quite natural, we can relate the finiteness property \cite{lagarias1995finiteness} for the joint spectral radius to a result on whether the rate of a linear pattern can attain the growth rate.
-A set $\Sigma$ of matrices is said to have the finiteness property if the supremum in Equation \eqref{eq:jsr-theorem} for the joint spectral radius theorem is attainable, that is there exist $A_1,\dots,A_n\in\Sigma$ so that $\sqrt[n]{\rho(A_1\dots A_n)}=\rho(\Sigma)$.
-Meanwhile, the rate of a linear pattern $P$ is $\sqrt[|P|]{\rho(M(P))}$ and the supremum in Equation \eqref{eq:formula-for-lambda} is not always attainable, that is there exists a system where no linear pattern has the same rate as the growth rate (e.g. see \cite{bui2021growth}).
-The relation is presented in Section \ref{sec:applications}.
+Since the reduction for $\prob{JSR}\le \prob{GRBS}$ is quite natural, we can relate the finiteness property \cite{lagarias1995finiteness} for the joint spectral radius to a result on whether the rate of a linear pattern can attain the growth rate.
+A set $\Sigma$ of matrices is said to have the finiteness property if the supremum in \eqref{eq:jsr-theorem} for the joint spectral radius theorem is attainable, that is there exist $A_1,\dots,A_n\in\Sigma$ so that $\sqrt[n]{\rho(A_1\dots A_n)}=\rho(\Sigma)$.
+Meanwhile, the rate of a linear pattern $P$ is $\sqrt[|P|]{\rho(M(P))}$ and the supremum in \eqref{eq:formula-for-lambda} is not always attainable, that is there exists a system where no linear pattern has the same rate as the growth rate (e.g. see \cite{bui2021growth}).
+The relation of the finiteness property and whether a linear pattern attains the growth rate is presented in Section~\ref{sec:applications}.